JD Vance rails against 'excessive regulation' of AI at Paris summit

 The differences were openly displayed at the summit: Europe seeks to regulate and invest, China expands access through state-backed tech giants, and the U.S., under President Donald Trump, champions a hands-off approach.

-Among the high-profile attendees is Chinese Vice Premier Zhang Guoqing, reflecting Beijing’s interest in shaping global AI standards.
+Among the high-profile attendees is Chinese Vice Premier Zhang Guoqing, special envoy of Xi Jinping, reflecting Beijing’s interest in shaping global AI standards.

 Vance has been an outspoken critic of European content moderation policies.
 He has suggested the U.S. should reconsider its NATO commitments if European governments impose restrictions on Elon Musk’s social media platform, X. His Paris visit is also expected to include candid discussions on Ukraine, AI’s role in global power shifts, and U.S.-China tensions.